ForgottenMaster/type-safe-bitmasks/README.md

 # Accessing Bits
 Calling the macro to generate a bitmask type will generate not only the enum class with correct shifted values for the variants, but also, for each variant, will construct a Bit instance and make it available as a static member on the named class.

+As well as the named variants defined in the macro, another Bit instance is generated called "NONE", accessed as in for example Foo::NONE.
+This instance is a strongly typed lack of any bits being set and is used for example as a return from the "Bitmask & Bit" operator.

 # Constexpr Compatible
 All of the Bit instances, the bitwise operators, and conversion operators are constexpr compatible, and so can be used in constexpr contexts such as using static_asserts to verify the behaviour of the API.